Breeding Bird Survey

 Possible Breeder: Any species, male or female, observed in suitable habitat, but giving no hard evidence of breeding.
 Unless actively breeding, all birds in suitable habitat before the start of the safe date are placed in this category.

 Present: Any species observed that is not in suitable habitat or out of its breeding range.
+It also applies to colonial water birds in the survey tract not associated with a rookery in the tract.

 Definition of Safe Dates: We use safe dates as a means of deciding if a bird can be considered a breeder or a migrant.
 Safe dates are simply defined as a period of time beginning when all members of a given species have ceased to migrate in the spring and ending when they begin to migrate in the fall.
 Unless a bird is engaged in behavior that confirms breeding, it will be placed no higher than in the possible breeder category if it is observed outside the safe dates assigned to that species.